Bing Crosby: Success as a solo singer

 Crosby admired Louis Armstrong for his musical ability, and the trumpet maestro was a formative influence on Crosby's singing style.
 When the two met, they became friends.
 In 1936, Crosby exercised an option in his Paramount contract to regularly star in an out-of-house film.
 Signing an agreement with Columbia for a single motion picture, Crosby wanted Armstrong to appear in a screen adaptation of The Peacock Feather that eventually became Pennies from Heaven.
 Crosby asked Harry Cohn, but Cohn had no desire to pay for the flight or to meet Armstrong's "crude, mob-linked but devoted manager, Joe Glaser".
 Crosby threatened to leave the film and refused to discuss the matter.
 Cohn gave in; Armstrong's musical scenes and comic dialogue extended his influence to the silver screen, creating more opportunities for him and other African Americans to appear in future films.
 Crosby also ensured behind the scenes that Armstrong received equal billing with his white co-stars.
 Armstrong appreciated Crosby's progressive attitudes on race, and often expressed gratitude for the role in later years.

 During World War II, Crosby made live appearances before American troops who had been fighting in the European Theater.
 He learned how to pronounce German from written scripts and read propaganda broadcasts intended for German forces.
 The nickname "Der Bingle" was common among Crosby's German listeners and came to be used by his English-speaking fans.
-In a poll of U.S. troops at the close of World War II, Crosby topped the list as the person who had done the most for G.I. morale, ahead of President Franklin D. Roosevelt, General Dwight Eisenhower, and Bob Hope.
+In a poll of U.S. troops at the close of World War II, Crosby topped the list as the person who had done the most for G.I. morale, ahead of President Franklin D. Roosevelt, General Dwight D. Eisenhower, and Bob Hope.

-The June 18, 1945, issue of Life magazine credited Crosby as one of America’s most influential and successful entertainers.
+The June 18, 1945, issue of Life magazine credited Crosby as one of America's most influential and successful entertainers.
 Estimating since his first recording in 1931, roughly 60 million of his records had been sold, with "White Christmas" alone selling two million copies in the United States and 250,000 in Great Britain.
-Crosby’s weekly broadcasts were closely followed by singers and bandleaders, and the day after he introduced a song on the air, about 50,000 copies would typically be sold across the country.
-He had a notable ability to turn new or relatively unknown ballads into instant hits, a phenomenon often referred to in the music industry as the "big goose."
-At the time, Crosby’s popularity, earnings, and audience reach were unparalleled, and his contracts with Decca and Paramount extended into the mid-1950s.
+Crosby's weekly broadcasts were closely followed by singers and bandleaders, and the day after he introduced a song on the air, about 50,000 copies would typically be sold across the country.
+He had a notable ability to turn new or relatively unknown ballads into instant hits, a phenomenon often referred to in the music industry as the "big goose".
+At the time, Crosby's popularity, earnings, and audience reach were unparalleled, and his contracts with Decca and Paramount extended into the mid-1950s.
 Even recordings made a decade earlier continued to sell strongly, reflecting the enduring public appetite for his voice and personality.
 For audiences both in the U.S. and abroad, Crosby had become a symbol of the friendly, humorous American spirit.
 Despite this, he rarely focused on his own future, enjoying the act of singing itself and remaining content to continue performing, even if public attention were to wane.